StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Experiments

-\textbf{Inria 3D Movie dataset.} As depicted in Tab. \ref{inria}, our stereo conversion method achieves SOTA performance across all metrics.
+As depicted in Tab. \ref{inria}, our stereo conversion method achieves SOTA performance across all metrics.
 The visual comparison in Fig. \ref{vis-anaglyph} demonstrates that our method produces anaglyph 3D scenes with superior clarity.